Red City Radio

-Red City Radio is an American punk rock band from Oklahoma City, Oklahoma, formed in 2007.
-The band's lineup consists of Garrett Dale, Ryan Donovan, Jonathan Knight and Dallas Tidwell.
+Red City Radio was an American punk rock band from Oklahoma City, Oklahoma, formed in 2007.
+The band's lineup consisted of Garrett Dale, Ryan Donovan, Derik Envy and Dallas Tidwell.

 History

 The band has released an EP, To the Sons and Daughters of Woody Guthrie, three full-length albums, The Dangers of Standing Still, Titles (on the Paper + Plastick label), and Red City Radio, as well as two split EPs and a digital single.
 In 2014, one of the band's lead singers, Paul Pendley, left the band and was replaced by Ryan Donovan, formerly in the Red Scare Industries punk band Nothington.
 Garrett Dale is now the band's only lead singer and songwriter.
 Red City Radio have toured in Europe, Russia, Canada as well as in the U.S.